 This pervasive effect is what elevates Remarque's first novel into being an icon of the modern world above his many other worthy works.

 An opponent of the rising Nazis in Germany, Remarque left Germany in 1932 for Switzerland.
 In his homeland his books were burnt and censored and he was stripped of citizenship.
-In 1939 he moved to the United States and eventually became an American citizen, but he returned to Switzerland after the Second World War.
+In 1939 he moved to the United States and eventually became an American citizen, though he returned to Switzerland after the Second World War.

-He continued to set his stories amidst European upheaval.
-Three Comrades (1937) was a strongly anti-fascist story of three disillusioned soldiers in Germany after the first world war.
+He continued to set his stories amidst postwar European upheaval.
+Three Comrades (1937) is a strongly anti-fascist story of three disillusioned soldiers in Germany after the first world war.
 A Hollywood movie based on it the next year deleted political content, such as book-burnings and anti-Semitism, to produce an inoffensive romantic story.
 (F. Scott Fitzgerald worked on the screenplay until it was taken away from him.)

-Spark of Life (1952) was a fictional documentary about life in Nazi concentration camps and The Black Obelisk (1956) was a tragi-comedy, again situated in 1920s Germany.
+Spark of Life (1952) was a fictional documentary about life in Nazi concentration camps and The Black Obelisk (1956) was a tragicomedy, again situated in 1920s Germany.